developers-guide/books/javascript/index.md

   - introduction.md
 ---

-Learn how to write applications using Javascript with **Introduction to Javascript**.
+Learn how to write applications web using Javascript with **Introduction to Javascript**.